snovakovic/wiggle/README.md

 # wiggle

 Subscribe and react to page breakpoints.
-Ideal for responsive pages as it allows us to easily react with JS on page layout changes.
+Ideal for responsive pages as it allows us to easily react with js on page layout changes.

-### Examples of usage
+### When to use it

-- We might need to swipe position of 2 elements with js (jQuery) when page layout changes from desktop to layout and vice versa
+- We might need to swipe position of 2 elements with js/jQuery when page layout changes from desktop to mobile layout and vice versa
-- We want to optimize code to include only components (html) that are used on current screen layout. (check Examples of usage in Vue js at the bottom for more info)
+- We want to optimize code to include only components that are used on current screen layout (in React, Vue, Angular...).
+Check "examples of usage in Vue.js" at the bottom for more info
 - We might want to optimize page to load additional resources only if layout is desktop.
 - In any other case when we want to execute custom JS code on specific page layout.